leonrodenburg/ali-cli/README.md

 # Ali CLI

-Wraps the Alibaba Cloud CLI to make complicated tasks even simpler.
+Wraps the Alibaba Cloud SDK to make complicated tasks a lot simpler.

 More info will follow soon.